anantojha/SCAPES/README.md

 DESCRIPTION:	SCAPES

-	SCAPES is an Intergrated Development Environment (IDE) with a custom compiler that provides support for SCAPL programs.
+	SCAPES is an Integrated Development Environment (IDE) with a custom compiler that provides support for SCAPL programs.
 The application can be used to edit, compile and finally run programs  written in SCAPL.